-Master's Program in Business Administration
+Master's Programs in Business

 Texas A&M University-Kingsville’s College of Business Administration (CBA) is a member of the Business Education Alliance of the Association to Advance Collegiate Schools of Business (AACSB).
-MBA admission requirements can be found at www.tamuk.edu/cba.
+MBA admission requirements can be found atwww.tamuk.edu/cba.

 Consistent with admission practices for TAMUK applicants, graduates from South Texas College with a Bachelor of Applied Science degree, and who are in the top 20% of their graduating class, receive a GMAT/GRE waiver.
-All the other admission requirements to the MBA program should be satisfied
+All the other admission requirements to the MBA program should be satisfied.

 Department of Accounting and Finance